mikerahaim/gr-vlc/README.md

 To install, follow the steps below:

 1-) cd to the gr-vlc directory
-2-) Create a build directory with 'mkdir build'
-3-) Run cmake with the path to your local gnuradio installation (assuming installed via PyBOMBS):
+2-) Create a build directory with 'mkdir build' and move into the directory with 'cd build/' 3-) Run cmake with the path to your local gnuradio installation (assuming installed via PyBOMBS):
 	'cmake -DCMAKE_INSTALL_PREFIX=<path-to-target> ../'
 4-) Run 'make'